-The rainy morning arrived and I packed my giant bag with a flask and sandwiches made my big sister and then boarded the train to take me back into Manchester.
+The rainy morning arrived and I packed my giant bag with a flask and sandwiches made by my big sister and then boarded the train to take me back into Manchester.
 Within seconds of sitting I spotted a 5p on the floor of the train.
 The rain and wind outside now didn't matter as I was rich.

 Arriving at Piccadilly I suddenly became very nervous.
 What if I make a stupid noise?
 What if I don't speak?
 I am not a very good stitcher, do you think I could just watch everybody else instead?
 All of these silly things were forgotten when I walked in and was greeted by Sarah and a table full of Werthers Originals, party rings, fabric and felt.
 I firstly met two lovely ladies called Vee and Linsey.
 Linsey runs Dolly's Haberdashery in Warrington and I will make a very big effort to visit there soon.
 Next to arrive were Lauren and Lianne and then Penny Club CEO Ingrid and Sarah who I had met the day before.

 I quickly calmed down and broke out my flask of tea which I realise now I should have offered around but maybe next time I can borrow my brothers gas camping kettle that boils water instantly, teas up cock!